-Mental disorders account for one of the largest and fastest growing categories of the burden of disease worldwide.
-Mental ill-health can have devastating effects on individuals, families and communities, with one in every two people experiencing a mental illness in their lifetime.
+Mental disorders account for one of the largest and fastest-growing categories of the burden of disease worldwide.
+Mental health issues can have devastating effects on individuals, families, and communities.
+With one in every two people experiencing a mental illness in their lifetime.
 As many as 80% of those with a common mental disorder, and up to 50% of those with a severe mental disorder, do not seek or receive treatment.
-Mental ill-health also weighs heavily on societies and economies.
+Mental health also weighs heavily on societies and economies.

 UPHLS seeks to address greater efforts to promote mental health and improve early diagnosis and treatment of those with mental illness would improve the lives of ordinary Rwandan.
 Health systems know very little about whether the health care delivered seeks to improve people’s well-being and their ability to play an active role in society.
 It is only when we measure outcomes reported by patients themselves – such as quality of life – that important differences in the outcomes of care emerge.

 There is a significant need for mental health care services in rural areas of identified districts of Rwanda.
 While the prevalence of mental illness is similar between rural and urban residents, the services available are very different.
 Mental healthcare needs are not met in many rural communities across the country because adequate or targeted services are not present, they are mostly found in few and distant specialized hospitals or centers.
 Providing mental health services can be challenging in rural areas.

 The following factors are particular challenging to the provision of mental health services in rural communities in Rwanda :